OncoRNALab/CiLiQuant/README.md

 ## Input
 Each time BED format for first 6 columns (chromosome, start, stop, name, score, strand), but score column may be filled with dots instead of numbers or may already contain the nr of reads
-- a (forward splice) junction file that contains coordinates of junctions and number of junction spanning reads (e.g. STAR's SJ.out.tab or TopHat's junctions.bed)
+- a (forward-splice) junction file that contains coordinates of junctions and number of junction spanning reads (e.g. STAR's SJ.out.tab or TopHat's junctions.bed)
-- a corresponding backsplice junction file that contains coordinates of backsplice junctions and number of junction spanning reads (e.g. CIRCexplorer or find_circ output)
+- a corresponding back-splice junction file that contains coordinates of backsplice junctions and number of junction spanning reads (e.g. CIRCexplorer or find_circ output)
 - an exon or gene file that contains start and stop positions of the (exons of the) genes of interest.
 Note that fractions will only be calculated for circRNAs that can be assigned to these genes of interest.

+Note that if you want to exclude junction reads with low counts for the circular fraction calculation, you need to remove these junctions in the input files before running the script.

 ## Run script
 ```